MatreGanesh/NewExample/README.md

 # NewExample
-Trying fetch data by VS code
+Trying to fetch data by VS code